chimin14/QuizApp-Python-Java-CSharp/README.md

 4. Random Question Ordering: Shuffles questions at the start of each quiz for a unique experience every time.
 5. Real-Time Feedback: Provides immediate feedback on whether each answer is correct or incorrect.
 6. Performance Tracking: Tracks scores and provides a final report of correct and incorrect answers.
-7. Multi-Language Support: Developed in Python, JavaScript, and C# to support multiple platforms.
+7. Multi-Language Support: Developed in Python, and C# to support multiple platforms.
 8. Progress Saving: Allows users to save their quiz progress and resume later.

 ## Technologies Used

 - Python 3.x
-- JavaScript (Node.js)
 - .NET Core SDK (for C#)

 ## Project Structure